 For starters, when you swipe your debit card, the funds are pulled directly from your checking account, so your spending is limited to the funds you have available in your account.
 Credit cards come with a preset limit, and the funds are loaned to you by the credit card issuer.
 Each month, you’ll make at least the minimum payment (a small portion of the balance and interest) to keep the account in good standing.

 While the minimum payment is satisfactory for keeping your account in good standing, you should pay off your credit card balance as quickly as possible.
-Credit card debt can become an afterthought if you stick with the minimum payments, and double-digit interest rates can turn credit card debt into a nightmare.
+Credit card debt can become an afterthought if you stick with the minimum payments, and high interest rates can turn credit card debt into a nightmare.
 The risk of incurring significant debt is one of the reasons people stick with debit cards instead of using credit cards.

 Opting for a debit card instead of a credit card can also save you money on fees.
-Most debit cards do not have annual fees, but it’s common to find them on credit cards.
+Most debit cards do not have an annual fee, but it’s common to find them on credit cards.
 You could incur an overdraft fee for overdrawing your balance with a debit card, but credit cards have more fees, such as late payment fees and extra costs for exceeding your credit limit.
 By the time you exceed your credit limit, interest expenses will exceed any overdraft fees from a debit card.

 As mentioned earlier, debit card activity generally isn’t reported to the credit bureaus, but this isn’t the case for credit cards.
 That’s the major perk credit cards have over debit cards.
 Both cards offer rewards programs, but some credit cards provide more mileage with their rewards, depending on what you want to buy and how you spend your money.